Ghostly luxury apartment, ownership of Yaya Centre dog Nicholas Biwott in death

 In the Yaya Towers (management) Ltd file, Akber was identified as a director of over 50 companies with interests ranging from property, manufacturing, aviation, transport and logistics.

-“All Akber did was to be lawyer of the powerful so you can fault him for anything.
+“All Akber did was to be lawyer of the powerful so you can't fault him for anything.
 He was a lawyer,” the retired investment banker told this writer.

 “He held shares for many people, families, businessmen.
 That is what lawyers like him did in those days,” the banker noted.